-Before marijuana was legalized, cannabis cultivators could only grow their plants discreetly indoors.
+Before cannabis was legalized, cultivators could only grow their plants discreetly indoors.

-Now, with a growing social and legal acceptance of marijuana spreading throughout the country, new methods and advances in cannabis cultivation have been developed.
+Now, with a growing social and legal acceptance of cannabis spreading throughout the country, new methods and advances in cannabis cultivation have been developed.

 One unique grow method is called light deprivation or light dep/depping.

-In this article, we'll take a deep dive into the idea behind light dep as a cultivation method, how it compares to traditional growing methods, and its pros and cons.
+In this article, we'll examine the idea behind light dep as a cultivation method, how it compares to traditional growing techniques, and its pros and cons.

 What is Light Deprivation?

-As the name suggests, light deprivation involves reducing the amount of light your marijuana plants receive while growing.
+As the name suggests, light deprivation involves reducing the amount of light your cannabis plants receive while growing.
 This effectively jump-starts the final flowering stage of growth.

 In normal circumstances for outdoor plants, cannabis plants will begin to flower at the beginning of fall, when there is naturally less daily sunlight.